Vulvar cancer

 Vulvar cancer is a cancer of the vulva, the outer portion of the female genitals.
 It most commonly affects the labia majora.
-Less often, the labia minora, clitoris, or vaginal glands are affected.
+Less often, the labia minora, clitoris, or Bartholin's glands are affected.
 Symptoms include a lump, itchiness, changes in the skin, or bleeding from the vulva.

 Risk factors include vulvar intraepithelial neoplasia (VIN), HPV infection, genital warts, smoking, and many sexual partners.
 Most vulvar cancers are squamous cell cancers.
 Other types include adenocarcinoma, melanoma, sarcoma, and basal cell carcinoma.
 Diagnosis is suspected based on physical examination and confirmed by tissue biopsy.
 Routine screening is not recommended.

 Prevention may include HPV vaccination.
 Standard treatments may include surgery, radiation therapy, chemotherapy, and biologic therapy.
 Vulvar cancer newly affected about 44,200 people and resulted in 15,200 deaths globally in 2018.
 In the United States, it newly occurred in about 6,070 people with 1,280 deaths a year.
 Onset is typically after the age of 45.
 The five-year survival rate for vulvar cancer is around 71% as of 2015.
 Outcomes, however, are affected by whether spread has occurred to lymph nodes.